RosettaCommons/documentation/Solving-a-Biological-Problem.md

 ## Protein–Protein Docking

-Another general question which can be interrogated by Rosetta is: given protein A and protein B, can I generate a plausible model for protein—protein interactions?
+Another general question which can be interrogated by Rosetta is: given protein A and protein B, can I generate a plausible model for protein–protein interactions?
 This problem can be conflated with the protein structure prediction problem when the structure of either protein A, protein B, or both are unknown.
 Protein flexibility can play a role in protein docking by increasing the degrees of freedom.
 For example, high RMSD between the bound and unbound states makes prediction of the bound state from the unbound states difficult.